Kyriosity/read-write/README+/.net/README+/a.review/cs-lacks.md

 To begin with, it could be proof of `>0` for collection sizing, though subclassing of general numeric type will be better.

+## Constraints

+Constraints could allow much more freedom if there were NOT and other logical operators.
+Q&A sites will suggest even more valuable "grammar".

 ## Syntax

 ### Sugar